Chagas IgG

 • Handle as infectious agent using universal precautions.

-• Triple contained in accordance with federal shipping regulations for infectious agents.
-Additional forms & resources
+• Triple contained per Federal shipping regulations for infectious agents.

 Interferences/Limitations